vjbollavarapu/modulyn-community/apps/backend/apps/analytics/README.md

 ## License

-This module is part of the TidyGen ERP system and follows the same licensing terms.
+This module is part of the Modulyn ERP system and follows the same licensing terms.